madhuri7112/Leetcode/README.md

-# AlgoThoughts
+# AlgoEditorials
-The thought process behind the solution to an algorithmic problem
+Editorials for Algorithmic problems explaining different approaches to a problem along with their complexities

 ## Index